Home | Browse Topics | Consumer rights & money | Credit and debt | Your rights as a guarantor

 Your rights as a guarantor

-If you agree to be a guarantor for a borrower, the lender must give you the following information before you give the guarantee:
+If you agree to be a guarantor for a borrower, the lender must give you the following information:

-The lender must give you, the guarantor, full written details of any changes to the credit contract that either increase the borrower’s obligations or shorten the amount of time the borrower has to pay the debt.
+• if the contract changes, the lender must give you full written details of any changes to the credit contract that either increase the borrower’s obligations or shorten the amount of time the borrower has to pay the debt.
 The lender must give you this information within five working days after the change.

 Credit Contracts and Consumer Finance Act 2003, ss 83G, 83V

-If you as a guarantor have put up some of your property as security for the borrower’s debt, there’s a strict process the lender must follow if the borrower doesn’t make their payments and the lender wants to take your property (“repossess” it) to cover the debt.
-This includes first having to give you a “repossession warning notice” (see “Repossession” in this chapter).
+If you as a guarantor have put up some of your property as security for the borrower’s debt, and the borrower doesn’t make their payments, there’s a strict process the lender must follow before they can take your property (“repossess” it) to cover the debt.
+This includes first having to give you a “repossession warning notice” (see: Repossession”).

-What can the guarantor do if the contract is unfair?
+What can I do if the contract is unfair?

 Credit Contracts and Consumer Finance Act 2003, ss 117–131

-The courts can change the terms of a credit contract if the contract is “oppressive”, which means “harsh, unjustly burdensome, unconscionable, or in breach of reasonable standards of commercial practice”.
+The courts can change the terms of a credit contract if the contract is “oppressive,” meaning it is “harsh, unjustly burdensome, unconscionable, or in breach of reasonable standards of commercial practice”.
 If the credit contract also requires a guarantee, the guarantee is treated as forming part of the credit contract, and so the guarantee can be changed too.

 The judge can also change or strike out the terms of the guarantee if you were pressured into signing it by oppressive means, or if it would be harsh and oppressive to enforce the guarantee against you.
-For information about challenging unfair contracts and guarantees, see “Challenging an unfair credit contract” in this chapter.
+For information about challenging unfair contracts and guarantees, see: “Challenging an unfair credit contract”.

 Lenders have certain responsibilities towards you if you give a guarantee for a consumer credit contract.
 These are similar to the responsibilities owed to borrowers.